U.S. experts revisit breast implant safety after new concerns

 Last year, European Union regulators declined to renew approval for textured implants sold by Allergan, citing links to the cancer.
 That led the company to pull the products from the European market.

 But the FDA has said it is unclear if the cancer is solely linked to textured implants or also involves smooth implants, which make up most of the U.S. market.
-Lack of data on the total number of implants in use makes it almost impossible to determine how frequently the cancer occurs, the agency noted last week.
+Lack of data on the total number of implants in use makes it almost impossible to determine how frequently the cancer occurs, the agency notes.

 The disease is not breast cancer, but a form of cancer that attacks the immune system and usually forms in the scar tissue surrounding implants.
 It grows slowly and can usually be successfully treated by removing the implants.